carbon-language/carbon-lang/mlir/docs/Rationale/Rationale.md

 For the standard dialect, the choice is to have signless integer types.
 An integer value does not have an intrinsic sign, and it's up to the specific op for interpretation.
-For example, ops like `addi` and `muli` do two's complement arithmetic, but some other operations get a sign, e.g. `divis` vs `diviu`.
+For example, ops like `arith.addi` and `arith.muli` do two's complement arithmetic, but some other operations get a sign, e.g. `arith.divsi` vs `arith.divui`.

 LLVM uses the [same design](http://llvm.org/docs/LangRef.html#integer-type), which was introduced in a revamp rolled out